 The Constitution provides many safeguards through the checks and balances system against an excessively strong and potentially abusive central government.
-However, many scholars speculate that the Constitution would not have been ratified but for assurances that one of the first priorities of the new government would be the passage of the first ten Amendments to the Constitution, often referred to as the Bill of Rights.
-With the exception of the Ninth and Tenth Amendments, the Amendments are specific guarantees of individual liberties to the people.
+However, many scholars speculate the Constitution would not have been ratified but for assurances that one of the first priorities of the new government would be the passage of the first ten Amendments to the Constitution, often referred to as the Bill of Rights.
+With the exception of the Ninth and Tenth Amendments, the Amendments are specific guarantees of individual liberties belonging to the people.
 They proscribe government conduct that infringes on the rights of the people.
-Those Amendments do not deal with private actions.
+These Amendments apply only to government conduct.